Crabtree's Kittle House

 Maura did not initially want to hand Evie over.

 Walsh Sr. intervened.
-He and Steve were able to convince Maura to hand Evie to Abby Tedla — not to Steve, but to the nanny, to the woman Evie knew, the familiar person who had fed her and bathed her and held her through the nights at Millennium Tower.
+He and Steve were able to convince Maura to hand Evie to Abby Tedla, not to Steve, but to the nanny, to the woman Evie knew, the familiar person who had fed her and bathed her and held her through the nights at Millennium Tower.
+Abby stood between the grandmother and the father, the only person in the parking lot that the mother’s family trusted beyond their own blood, the only person Maura could release the child to without the gesture contradicting the story she had been told about Steve.
+The handoff moved through her.

 Maura began to cry and shake as she handed Evie to Abby.
 Evie began to cry as well.